 Is it just Sundays?

 Absolutely not!
 God is with us all week long and we aim to lead lives pleasing to him.
 We're not perfect and we do make mistakes, but we desire to make a positive difference in everything we do.
-To further encourage us we have midweek small groups (a small group is simply a meeting of maybe 10 people in someone's house).
+To further encourage us we have midweek small groups (a small group is simply a meeting of maybe 10 people in someone's house or at the church).
 Small groups are a great way to get to know others in the church, to explore the Bible and what it has to say to us, and to be real with each other about everyday living.

 For those with special requirements.